TickIT: The TickIT Guide

 TickIT also includes a guide.
 This provides guidance in understanding and applying ISO 9001 in the IT industry.
 It gives a background to the TickIT scheme, including its origins and objectives.
 Furthermore, it provides detailed information on how to implement a Quality System and the expected structure and content relevant to software activities.
 The TickIT guide also assists in defining appropriate measures and/or metrics.
+Various TickIT Guides have been issued, including "Guide to Software Quality Management and Certification using EN29001".